 Nicholas Miller, M.A. – College Assistant Professor and News22 Director

-Nick Miller earned his bachelor’s degree in history from the University of Arkansas.
+Nick Miller received his bachelor’s degree in history from the University of Arkansas.
 He also earned a master’s degree in speech communication from the University of Arkansas and a master’s in geography from Marshall University.
 After completing his B.A, he spent three years in the United States Marine Corps before embarking on a career in broadcast journalism.
 During his thirty-year career, he worked at television stations in Arkansas, Missouri, Alabama, West Virginia and El Paso, Texas.
-In his last broadcasting job, Miller anchored the news at El Paso’s NBC affiliate for seventeen years.
+In his last broadcasting job, Mr. Miller anchored the news at El Paso’s NBC affiliate for seventeen years.
 His current job is Director of News22, the student produced television newscast that airs on KRWG-TV, the PBS affiliate on the NMSU campus.
 He also teaches classes in writing for broadcast and media and society.

 Tel: (575) 646-7349 / 3030

-Hugo Pérez earned bachelor’s degrees in journalism and Spanish from New Mexico State University in 1993 and is currently finishing his M.A. in Spanish literature at NMSU.
+Hugo Pérez received bachelor’s degrees in both journalism and Spanish from New Mexico State University in 1993 and is currently finishing his M.A. in Spanish literature at NMSU.
 He has worked in commercial and public television, primarily as a television news photojournalist in New Mexico and Texas.
 In 1999, he transitioned to the PBS affiliate, KRWG-TV, and the NMSU journalism department.
 During this period he helped produce six documentaries in New Mexico, Albania and Croatia, including the documentary “El Favor de los Santos,” which won the first regional Emmy for KRWG-TV and NMSU.
-Pérez has traveled to southeastern Europe, presenting professional media and broadcast training workshops in Albania and to the faculty and students of the University of Zagreb in Croatia.
-In 2006, Pérez began work with the Belo Border Bureau (KHOU-11), covering news stories on the U.S.-Mexico border and the interior of Mexico, where he and Angela Kocherga covered news stories related to drug cartel violence and other border topics.
+Mr. Pérez has presented professional media and broadcast training workshops in Albania and to the faculty and students of the University of Zagreb in Croatia.
+In 2006, Mr. Pérez began work with the Belo Border Bureau (KHOU-11), covering news stories on the U.S.-Mexico border and the interior of Mexico, where he and Angela Kocherga covered news stories related to drug cartel violence and other border topics.
 Pérez is the recipient of three regional Emmy awards from the National Association of Television Arts and Sciences, and two national videography awards from the National Association of Hispanic Journalists.
 He is currently a college assistant professor in the NMSU journalism department where he teaches courses in field news videography, digital editing and studio production.

 Tel: (575) 646-1741